Open-Transactions/protocol-docs/content/DocumentTypes.md

 * **Sub-Document**: the element contains a sub-document.
 Usually armored or signed and armored.

-Elements may be optional or appear multiple times.
+Elements can be optional or occur repeatedly.

 ## Inheritance